neuropsychology/NeuroKit.py/README.md

 ## Description

-This package is there to provide a high level integration of complex statistical routines to researchers and clinicians with not much experience in programming, statistics or signal theory.
+This package provides a high level integration of complex statistical routines for researchers and clinicians with not much experience in programming, statistics or signal theory.

 Features: